 Placed in Service.
 This term shall have the same meaning as the term is given under Section 42 of the Code and the federal regulations thereunder.

+Preservation LIHTC.
+The Massachusetts low-income housing tax credit allocated by the Department for the preservation and improvement of existing state or federally-assisted housing, pursuant to M.G.L. c.
+62, § 6I(b)(1) and c.
+63, § 31H(b)(1).

 Qualified Donation.
 An interest in real or personal property given to a DTC sponsor for the use of purchasing, constructing or rehabilitating a qualified Massachusetts project.
 If such interest in real or personal property is transferred to a DTC sponsor for consideration of less than its market value, the difference between the market value and the consideration paid, as determined by the department, shall constitute the amount of the qualified donation with respect to such property.
 Without limitation, property that may be donated includes fee and/or leasehold interests in real property, partnership interests in a limited partnership owning a qualified Massachusetts project, and membership interests in a limited liability company owning a qualified Massachusetts project.

 Qualified Massachusetts Project.
 A low-income project located in the Commonwealth which meets the requirements of M.G.L. c.
 23B, § 3, M.G.L. c.
 62, § 6I and M.G.L. c.
 63, § 31H and whose owner enters into a regulatory agreement.